Skip to content

 December

-Cut 2 hours off your BISS application with ChatGPT — here's exactly how
+Cut 2 hours off your BISS application with AI — here's exactly how

 Note: This guide is a starting point.
 For decisions about grants, animal health, or significant farm investments, always check with your Teagasc advisor or relevant authority.

-The BISS application window opens in mid-April.
+The BISS application window opens in mid-April each year.
 If you've done it before you know the drill — it's not complicated, but it takes time and it's easy to miss something small that costs you later.

 ChatGPT won't fill out your application for you.
 But it will cut the prep time significantly if you know how to use it.
 Here's exactly what it helps with, and what you still need to do yourself.